akhandwala93/skcatering/README.md

 # skcatering
-A simple responsive web-page to display restaurant menu!
-Menu is updated weekly!
+A simple responsive web-page to display restaurant menu Menu is updated weekly!